boorad/mapr_cookbooks/ec2-scripts/README.txt

 				the current directory and $HOME/.ssh.
 The base name of the key file must match the KeyPair name in the Amazon account.

+				WARNING: be sure the permissions on your key-file are set to 600 to ensure proper behavior of ssh

 		Storage Options (applied equally to all nodes):
 			--data-disks <n>			: allocate <n> ephemeral disks (max 4)